softlayer/softlayer-python/_includes/docs/issues.md

 ### Submit the Issue on GitHub

-When you're ready, open a new issue and send it on over to us.
+When you're ready, open a new issue and send it over to us.

 <a type="button" class="button gray small more" href="{{site.github.issues_url}}/new?labels=Bug" target="_blank">Submit</a>